IETF-OPSAWG-WG/draft-ietf-opsawg-pcap/draft-ietf-opsawg-pcaplinktype.md

 Packets are DECT-2020 New Radio (NR) MAC layer frames, as per
 {{ETSI-TS-103-636-4}}.

-The Physical Header Field is always encoded using 80 bits (10 bytes).
+The Physical Header Field is always encoded using 80 bits (10 octets).
-Broadcast transmissions using 40 bits (5 bytes) is padded with 40 zero bits (5 bytes).
+Broadcast transmissions using 40 bits (5 octets) is padded with 40 zero bits (5 octets).
 When padding is used the Receiver Identity value 0x0000 (reserved address) is used to detect broadcast transmissions

 ## LINKTYPE_DISPLAYPORT_AUX